Hernia repair in Dubai, Abu Dhabi and Al Ain

-Hernia is one of the most common conditions that require surgical treatment.
-Hernia occurs when an organ protrudes through an opening in the tissue that holds it in place.
-Hernia surgery helps to relieve the pain and to return the herniated organ to its place.
+A hernia is one of the most common conditions that require surgical treatment.
+A hernia occurs when an organ protrudes through an opening in the tissue that holds it in place.
+A hernia surgery helps to relieve the pain and to return the herniated organ to its place.

 - Inguinal (inner groin) hernia

 - Incisional (resulting from an incision) hernia

 - Femoral (outer groin) hernia

 - Those who suffer from a trapped inguinal hernia.

 - Patients who can not be put under general anesthesia.

 - Patients with hemorrhagic disorders such as hemophilia or idiopathic thrombocytopenic purpura (ITP).